mschaub62/mschaub62.github.io/README.md

 # Matthew Schaub CS-499 ePortfolio

-## Introduction
+## Professional Self-Assesment

+I began my journey toward my Bachelor of Science in Computer Science in 2023 with the goal of expanding my technical background and becoming a stronger technology professional.
+Before entering this program, I had already built a foundation through my degree in Automated Systems and Robotics Engineering and through my professional experience in automation and controls.
+That background gave me hands-on experience with industrial systems, problem solving, programming logic, and technical troubleshooting.
+The Computer Science program helped me build on that foundation by giving me a deeper understanding of software development, databases, algorithms, security, and full stack application design.

-Completing the Computer Science program and building this ePortfolio has helped me look at my work from a more professional point of view.
-When I first started many of these projects, my main goal was to get the program working and meet the requirements of the class.
-Through the capstone, I learned to go back through my earlier work and evaluate it like a developer reviewing a real application.
-This helped me focus on areas such as security, code organization, database design, validation, documentation, and maintainability.
+Completing this ePortfolio has allowed me to reflect on how much I have grown throughout the program.
+When I first created many of these projects, my main goal was to meet the course requirements and make the applications work correctly.
+Through the capstone, I learned to review my earlier work from a more professional point of view.
+I focused on improving security, maintainability, validation, database design, documentation, and overall code quality.
+This process helped me understand that a working program is not always a finished program.
+A professional application should also be secure, organized, reliable, and understandable to others.

-My background and career goals are focused on automation, controls engineering, digital solutions, and cybersecurity.
-Because of that, I wanted my ePortfolio to show more than just school projects.
-I wanted it to show skills that connect to real-world systems, such as applications that store data, dashboards that support decision-making, and software that is built with safety and maintainability in mind.

-Throughout the program, I gained experience with several languages, tools, and technologies, including:

-Java
-Python
-C++
-MongoDB
-SQLite
-OpenGL
-Dash
-PyMongo
-Full stack web development

-These skills have helped me become more confident in designing and improving software solutions that solve practical problems.
+My career goals are focused on automation, digital solutions, controls engineering, and cybersecurity.
+These areas connect closely with computer science because modern industrial systems depend on software, databases, networks, dashboards, and secure design.
+The work in this portfolio demonstrates my ability to create and improve software solutions that support real-world goals.
+It also shows how my background in automation and robotics works together with my computer science education to prepare me for roles that require both technical depth and practical problem-solving skills.

 ---